cervaens/timestamp-to-block/README.md

 >
 > So using one of the edge blocks as the reference block (RB), it estimates how many blocks it will have to move from that RB to reach closer to the wanted block (WB), that will define an estimated block (EB).
 >
-> The algorithm will start a loop where it make getBlock calls to that EB but also to the blocks surrounding it, after and before, as we'll assume an error percentage of moving blocks.
+> The algorithm will start a loop where it starts making getBlock calls to that EB but also to the blocks surrounding it, after and before, as it'll assume an error percentage of moving blocks.
-> The block range for this calls will be from "EB - error" to "EB + error" and the polled blocks will have a same interval inside this range between them, the nr calls is fixed to 24.
+> The block range for this calls will be from "EB - error" to "EB + error" and the polled blocks will have a same interval inside this range between them, the nr calls is fixed to 22.
 >
-> After having 24 blocks polled it will see if the targetTimestamp is inside any of this ranges, if so it will use the lower block in this range as the next RB and repeat the above in the next cycle of the loop.
-When targetTimestamp is not inside any range we'll move the RB to the lower/higher block of the main range (depending if targetTimestamp is closer to the higher or lower) and repeat again.
+> After having 22 blocks polled it will see if the targetTimestamp is inside any of this ranges, if so it will use the lower block in this range as the next RB and repeat the above in the next cycle of the loop.
+When targetTimestamp is not inside any range it'll move the RB to the lower/higher block of the main range (depending if targetTimestamp is closer to the higher or lower) and repeat again.
 >
 > Along this loop cycles the avg build time will also be updated considering the left and right ranges.
 > Eventually it will come to a situation where the targetTimestamp is in a such small range that it will manage to call one block after the other and discover what's the WB.